Last updated on 2026-05-22

 Program overview

 Take to the skies with Saskatchewan Polytechnic's Commercial Pilot program.
-This diploma program is designed to meet the growing demand for qualified pilots in the aviation industry.
-With excellent industry support and local carriers actively recruiting students, this program stands out as one of the most innovative and highly-respected in Canada.
-Upon graduation, students will earn their Commercial Pilot Licence, with options for either a multi-engine instrument rating or a single-engine instrument rating.
+This innovative and highly-respected program is designed to meet the growing demand for qualified pilots in the aviation industry.
+Graduates will earn their Commercial Pilot Licence with either a multi-engine instrument rating or a single-engine instrument rating.
+With excellent industry support and local carriers actively recruiting students, this program offers a fantastic opportunity to build a successful career as a commercial pilot.

-The Commercial Pilot diploma program spans a duration of 76 weeks and is conducted at the Saskatoon Campus.
+The Commercial Pilot diploma program spans a duration of 66 weeks, providing a comprehensive foundation in aviation principles.
 The program structure includes:

-• Ground school training sessions at Saskatchewan Polytechnic.
+- Ground school training sessions at Saskatchewan Polytechnic, Saskatoon Campus.

-• Utilization of a state-of-the-art ALSIM flight simulator for practical training.
+- Utilization of a state-of-the-art ALSIM flight simulator for risk-free flying experience.

-This program also offers a pathway for diploma graduates to pursue a Bachelor of Applied Management degree at Saskatchewan Polytechnic with just two additional years of study.
-Remote classes and part-time options are available for those who wish to continue their education further.
+This program also offers the option to transition from a diploma to a degree, allowing graduates to pursue a Bachelor of Applied Management with just two additional years of study.
+Remote classes and part-time options are available for added flexibility.

 Featured Experiences

-• Access to a state-of-the-art flight simulator that allows for risk-free practice in various scenarios.
+- Access to a state-of-the-art flight simulator that replicates real-life flying scenarios.

-• Opportunities for one-on-one mentorship with aviation professionals.
+- Opportunities for one-on-one mentorship with seasoned pilots and aviation professionals.

 Career Options